foghegehog/CompactSerializer/README.md

 For some of them getting bytes representation is trivial, such as calling Guid.ToByteArray() or BitConverter.GetBytes(value), for other more complex logic had to be applied.
 <br/>
 <br/>
 This implementation was compared to System.Runtime.Serialization.Formatters.Binary.BinaryFormatter and Newtonsoft JsonSerializer on performance speed and representation bytes count.
 When run with object of the kind it was designed for, even pure Reflection version performed faster, than these two serializers.
-In compactness, surely, both Reflection and Reflection.Emit realizations were superior to library analogue.
+In compactness, surely, both Reflection and Reflection.Emit realizations were superior to library analogs.
 <br/>The exact experiment results were like this:
 <br/>
 <br/>